sahb/armchecker/README.md

 # Package Checker for ARM64 Compatibility

-This script checks if the installed packages on a given Ubuntu version have a compatible ARM64 version.
+This script checks if the installed packages on a given Ubuntu setup will have a compatible ARM64 version.
+It is specially useful for the case you want to migrate a box to an ARM machine but you are not sure if all the packages you use will have a matching version for ARM 64.
+As it reads only for the official Ubuntu repositories, this script currently does not cover external repositories.

 It reads from a list of installed packages, makes HTTP requests to the Ubuntu package repository, and checks if the package exists for the selected architecture (ARM64).

 ## Features